omar2535/omar2535.github.io/notes/certs/aws-certified-solutions-architect-associate.md

   - Can create AMI's from snapshots
 - **EBS Optimization**:
   - Optimizes network traffic to the EBS volume
+- **HDD**
+  - large, sequential operations
+  - can't be used as boot volume
+  - streaming data workloads
+  - low cost
+  - mostly for throughput
+- **SSD**
+  - small, random operations
+  - can be used as boot volume
+  - moderate / high cost
+  - for IOPS

 #### Types of EBS Volumes